Trump Lawyer Cohen To Tell Congress Trump’s A ‘Racist’ And A ‘Conman,’ According To Prepared Remarks

-Michael Cohen, former lawyer for President Donald Trump is expected to deliver testimony before Congress on Wednesday, and according to a copy of his prepared remarks obtained by The Hill, he isn’t going to be pulling any punches.
-In his much-anticipated hearing before the House Oversight and Reform Committee scheduled for Wednesday morning, Cohen plans to not only accuse the president of being racist as well as a con artist.
+Michael Cohen, former lawyer for President Donald Trump, is expected to deliver testimony before Congress on Wednesday, and according to a copy of his prepared remarks obtained by The Hill, he isn’t going to be pulling any punches.
+In his much-anticipated hearing before the House Oversight and Reform Committee scheduled for Wednesday morning, Cohen plans to not only accuse the president of being racist but also a con artist.
 According to his remarks, he is also planning to reveal that Trump had prior knowledge that his campaign adviser Roger Stone was coordinating with Wikileaks to reveal thousands of embarrassing emails obtained from the Democratic National Committee during the 2016 campaign.

 “I am ashamed because I know what Mr. Trump is.
 He is a racist.
 He is a conman.
 He is a cheat.”